CitadelCS/csci-202/src/main/java/edu/citadel/csci202/assignments/assignment2/README.md

 3. Define `subtract`
 4. Define `myPow`
 5. Define calculate area for a rectangle
-6. Call and test all the other methods defined above in the `main` method
+6. Run the `MyMathTestSuite` to ensure the accuracy of your program

 ## Submission Instructions: